 A well-traveled man, Mokta had personal contacts all around the world and was able to acquire various desert related plant specimens from Australia, Central America, South America and Africa’s Sahara Desert.
 These were in addition to the cacti he planted from California, Colorado, New Mexico and Arizona.

 With the help of Alessio Carraro and his son Leo, Mokta planted over 500 species of cactus.
 He carefully labeled each cactus with its common and Latin name.
 One of the most eye-catching features of the gardens is the white river rock that lines the gardens.
 These rocks were collected from the Salt River which was on the southern end of Alessio’s property.
 The gardens include two concrete-lined ponds, a horseshoe area and a game court.

 During the Tovrea-era items added to the gardens include a large concrete patio just east of the castle, a rose garden, an aviary and a reflecting pool.

 The Garden Today

-Although many of the original plants did not survive through the years and most of the physical structures require restoration, the grandeur of the gardens is still apparent today.
+Although many of the original plants did not survive through the years and many of the physical structures require restoration, the grandeur of the gardens is still apparent today.
 In 1998, the City of Phoenix began the first phase of the Garden restoration.

 Architects studied historic photographs of the garden to determine which plants had been used originally.
 Over the course of a year, they planted 400 Saguaros and 1,000 smaller cacti.
 The new plants were planted less densely to allow for proper growth and development and the City installed irrigation systems, split rail fencing, driveway lighting and returned the river rock to its original white color.